wwuoti/blog/src/posts/blog/reaper-wayland.md

 These are then forwarded to Cairo, which allows us to overlay the region with a random color.

 Lastly, we paint the whole surface with 10% transparency.
-Should've seen my face when I painted the surface without any alpha, now there wasn't too much anything to debug anymore.
+(*Should've seen my face when I painted the surface without any alpha, there wasn't anything to debug anymore.*)

 Now when SWELL is compiled with the `RAND_COLOR_OVERLAY` you'll get to see some flickering lights whenever `updatetoscreen` is called.